xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Does XNF have an initial supply?
   - No, Xenify does not have an initial supply, and there is no pre-mine of XNF tokens.
 Instead, the protocol rewards users on a daily basis for their active participation in the ecosystem.
-This is achieved through various contributions, such as burn fee contributions made by directly burning vXEN or vUSDy tokens, as well as swap fees generated through the Xenify aggregator.
-Notably, all burn fees and swap fees collected on supported EVM chains are directed towards XNF stakers on a daily basis, providing significant long-term earning potential.
+This is achieved through various contributions, such as burn fee contributions made by directly burning XEN or YSL tokens, as well as swap fees generated through the Xenify aggregator.
+Notably, 50% of the burn fees and swap fees collected on supported EVM chains are directed towards XNF stakers on a daily basis, providing significant long-term earning potential.

   - By implementing this equitable distribution system, Xenify aims to create a level playing field for all users, preventing any concentration of tokens in the hands of a few early adopters.
-Instead, the protocol emphasizes the importance of ongoing user involvement and contributions, as they directly translate into tangible rewards.
+Instead, the protocol emphasises the importance of ongoing user involvement and contributions, as they directly translate into tangible rewards.
 This innovative approach distinguishes Xenify as a platform that values its community and actively encourages their participation in shaping the ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What does the recycle button do?
   - The recycle button is a user-friendly feature that prioritises the needs of veXNF holders.
 By simply clicking this button, users can conveniently convert their accumulated native chain rewards into XNF through the daily burn auction.
 This feature brings several advantages.
-Firstly, it allows you to participate in the burn cycle without incurring the mandatory mint fee and burn fee associated with the default burn process.
+Firstly, it allows you to participate in the burn cycle without incurring the mandatory burn fee associated with the default burn process.
 This means you can enjoy the benefits of acquiring XNF through the burn cycle while saving on additional fees.

   - Moreover, by choosing to recycle your rewards, you actively contribute to the growth and sustainability of the Xenify ecosystem.
-The protocol utilises 50% of your accrued native chain rewards to create XNF liquidity, enabling a more robust and efficient market for the token.
-Additionally, 25% of the rewards are used to create XEN liquidity, further enhancing the ecosystem's overall liquidity.
+After a Burn Fee has been deducted from the recycled rewards, the protocol utilises 50% of your remaining rewards to create XNF liquidity, enabling a more robust and efficient market for the token.
+Additionally, 25% of the remaining rewards are used to create XEN liquidity, further enhancing the ecosystem's overall liquidity.
 Lastly, the remaining 25% is sent as USDC to the team, supporting ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.

   - By recycling your rewards, you not only enhance your own benefits but also play a vital role in the continued success of the Xenify platform.
-As a result, recyclers will receive an additional exclusive distribution of native chain tokens generated from the platform's claim fees.
-This means that by actively participating in the recycling process, you have the opportunity to secure even more native chain tokens, boosting your overall holdings.
+As a result, recyclers will receive an additional exclusive distribution of native chain tokens generated from the platform's claim fees, as well as XEN and XNF stemming from protocol-owned liquidity.
+This means that by actively participating in the recycling process, you have the opportunity to secure additional rewards, boosting your overall holdings.

   - In conclusion, the recycle button feature not only offers convenience but also presents numerous advantages for veXNF holders.
 By saving on fees, contributing to ecosystem growth, and accessing exclusive distributions, recyclers can maximise their benefits while supporting the ongoing success of the Xenify platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Why will XNF appreciate in value?
-  - The value of XNF holds the potential to appreciate significantly due to Xenify’s innovative tokenomics, thriving ecosystem, and the increasing demand for native chain rewards.
+  -The value of XNF holds the potential to appreciate significantly due to Xenify’s innovative tokenomics, thriving ecosystem, and the increasing demand for native chain rewards.
 With Xenify's cutting-edge cross-chain aggregator, users can enjoy seamless token swapping and engage in various rewarding activities, which drives protocol adoption and ultimately the value of XNF.

   - Additionally, the scarcity of XNF tokens, brought about by halving events, is likely to boost the token's value as more users choose Xenify as their preferred platform for swapping tokens.
 This will lead to more native chain rewards for XNF stakers, resulting in a growing demand for XNF tokens.
 Consequently, the token value is poised to rise due to demand, cementing Xenify's position as a promising project within the XEN ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I make a stake now when can I unstake?
-  - When you choose to stake your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 2 weeks to a maximum of 4 years.
+  - When you choose to stake your XNF, you'll have the opportunity to select a staking cycle that suits your preferences, ranging from a minimum of 1 week to a maximum of 1 year.
 It's important to note that once you begin the staking cycle, your XNF tokens will be locked, and you won't be able to unstake them until the cycle is completed.
 Once your chosen staking cycle comes to an end, you'll have the freedom to unstake your XNF tokens, reclaiming full ownership and control over them.
 By participating in staking, you contribute to the overall health of our ecosystem, and in return, you have the opportunity to earn native chain rewards on a daily basis!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)